 \section{Appendix}

 In this section, we prove \Cref{nonabelian} using Thurston's fragmentation of section spaces.
-What makes the fragmentation property more useful in the geometric context is that it lets us deform certain spaces associated to a manifold (e.g. section spaces and spaces of foliation with certain transverse structures) to its subspace (instead of a homotopy colimit) that has natural filtrations (e.g. it deforms the section space to those sections whose supports have volume less than $\epsilon$).
-Note that the support of sections in $\text{Sect}_{\epsilon}(\pi)$ can be covered by small balls that are not necessarily disjoint.
-Let $\text{Disj}(M)$ be the poset of the open subset of $M$ that are homeomorphic to a disjoint union of finitely many open disks.
-In order to compare $\text{Sect}_{\epsilon}(\pi)$ and $\underset{U\in\text{Disj}(M)}{\textsf{hocolim }} \text{\textnormal{Sect}}_c(U)$, we shall define some auxiliary spaces.
+The non-abelian Poincar{\' e} duality has been proved by various methods (see \cite{lurie2016higher, segal1973configuration, MR0358766, MR922926, MR1851264, MR3431668}).
+What makes the fragmentation property more useful in the geometric context in particular in foliation theory is that it lets us deform certain spaces associated with a manifold (e.g. section spaces and spaces of foliation with certain transverse structures) to its subspace (instead of a homotopy colimit) that has a natural filtration (e.g. it deforms the section space to those sections whose supports have a volume less than $\epsilon$).

+The non-abelian Poincar{\' e} duality holds for topological manifolds with the same statement.
+But we are assuming (\Cref{complete}) that $M$ admits a metric for which there exists $\epsilon>0$ such that all balls of radius $\epsilon$ are geodesically convex.
+Therefore, we give proof using the fragmentation method under this assumption.